Ahmed-Elbendary-IC/RISC-V-Processor/README.md

 ## ⚙️ Supported Instructions

-The current implementation was tested using the following instructions:
+The processor includes support for the following instructions:

 ### Immediate Instructions